Dad’s beans

 4. Using tongs, turn the chicken and cook until golden brown on the second side.
 About 10 min total.

-5. Transfer the chicken to a plate with a paper towel to absorb fat and set aside.
-This is where you get the fat that you will keep
+5. Transfer the chicken to a plate.
+This is where you get the fat in your pan that you will keep for later

-6. Reduce the heat to low and add the andouille; cook, stirring frequently, until browned, about 10 minutes.
+6. Reduce the heat and add the asausage; cook, stirring frequently, until browned, 5-10 minutes.
 Using a slotted spoon, transfer the sausage to a plate lined with paper towels and set aside.
+If Chorizo less time.

 7. Empty the fat into a cup.
 Put 2 tablespoons back in

-8. Reduce the heat to medium-low, add the vegetables, and cook, stirring occasionally and scraping the bottom of the pot with a wooden spoon, until the vegetables have softened, about 10 minutes.
+8. Keep heat at medium-low, add the vegetables, and cook, stirring occasionally and scraping the bottom of the pot with a wooden spoon, until the vegetables have softened, about 8 minutes.

 10. Add tomatoes, clam juice, chicken broth, bay leaves, and browned sausage to the pot.
 Turn heat up, cover and cook for several minutes to get back to a light boil/heavy simmer for a few minutes.